decentraland/adr/content/ADR-138-social-service-authentication.md

 Further detail can be addressed to satisfy comments and increase clarity.
 -->

-The logging in system for the social needs to solve three problems:
+The logging-in system for the social service needs to solve three problems:

 1. Checking if the user is correctly authenticated (the token is valid)
 1. Identifying who the user is (which userId does the token belong to)
 1. Validating the user's permissions to perform a certain action (Authorization)

-The first two problems are already solved by the current chat solution (Matrix), so we propose to leverage the already existing implementation for simplicity and velocity in development.
-Matrix will be used as an authentication system, users will login against their service, then each endpoint will first validate against Matrix that the user is still using a valid token.
+The first two problems are already solved by the current chat solution (Matrix), so we propose to leverage the existing implementation for simplicity and velocity in development.
+Matrix will be used as an authentication system where users will log in against their service.
+Then, each endpoint will validate against Matrix that the user is still using a valid token.

-The service will have a distributed cache (without persistance) with user-to-token information which will be used both to obtain the user (once the token is validated) and to prevent hitting Matrix for every request.
+The service will have a distributed cache (without persistence) with user-to-token information, which will be used to obtain the user (once the token is validated) and to prevent hitting Matrix for every request.

 The login flow will be the following: